Kia Xceed 1.5 T-GDi 2022 first drive | Autocar

 And now Kia has given it a facelift: look out for the new, more ‘technical’ LED lights at the front and rear, the revised grille and bumpers and the new mock diffuser.
 At the same time, Kia UK has taken the opportunity to rationalise the range.
 The diesel, the 1.0-litre petrol and the 1.6-litre petrol remain available in other markets, but over here, the range is limited to just two options.

-The volume seller is the 1.5-litre mild-hybrid four-cylinder that replaced the old 1.4 last year.
-Its hybridisation is quite mild indeed, because it’s there just to smooth out the stop-start system and run the ancillaries while the engine is off.
+The volume seller is the 1.5-litre four-cylinder that replaced the old 1.4 last year.
 For the time being, it comes exclusively with a six-speed manual gearbox, but a seven-speed dual-clutch automatic is on the way.

 Company car drivers will be better served with the plug-in hybrid Xceed, which is unchanged and still combines a 1.6-litre engine with an electric motor and a six-speed dual-clutch gearbox.
 Its 8.9kWh battery is good for 29.8 miles of electric running, and just 12% of benefit-in-kind tax.
 Unusually for a plug-in hybrid, it’s less powerful than the plain petrol model, putting out just 139bhp – 19bhp less than the 1.5.